KumarBoste/Dmart_Analysis_Project/README.md

 - **Payment & Fulfillment** : Payment Method, Payment Status, Shipping Charges, Total Order Value
 - **Geography** : State, City, Pin Code

-#3 Problem Statements
+## Problem Statements

-**1. Sales Performance Analysis**:
+**Sales Performance Analysis**:

-How can Dmart identify top-performing products, categories, and states to optimize inventory and marketing?
+- How can Dmart identify top-performing products, categories, and states to optimize inventory and marketing?

-**2. Customer Behavior & Retention**:
+**Customer Behavior & Retention**:

-What are the shopping patterns by age, gender, and subscription type, and how can Dmart improve customer loyalty?
+- What are the shopping patterns by age, gender, and subscription type, and how can Dmart improve customer loyalty?

-**3. Operational Efficiency**:
+**Operational Efficiency**:

-What is the delivery performance across ship modes and regions?
+- What is the delivery performance across ship modes and regions?
-Are there patterns in order cancellations or delayed deliveries?
+- Are there patterns in order cancellations or delayed deliveries?

-**4. Marketing Effectiveness**:
+**Marketing Effectiveness**:

-Which advertisement or marketing channels drive the highest engagement and conversions?
+- Which advertisement or marketing channels drive the highest engagement and conversions?

-**5 .Revenue Optimization**:
+**Revenue Optimization**:

-How can pricing strategies (discounts vs MRP) and shipping charges influence total order value?
+- How can pricing strategies (discounts vs MRP) and shipping charges influence total order value?